How to Become a Radiologic Technologist: An In-Depth Look at the Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 During your courses, you’ll study:

-The average accredited program for radiologic technologists takes two years to complete.
+The average accredited program for radiologic technologists takes about two years to complete.
 Additional study or on-the-job training is typically required for those planning to advance to MRI or CT technologist.
-For those opting to complete a bachelor’s degree, the program length averages between three and four years of study.
+For those opting to complete a bachelor’s degree, the program length expands to average between three and four years of study.

 Radiologic Technologist Certification

-Certification as a radiologic technologist is your way of demonstrating to future employers that you are fully trained and capable of completing your assigned medical tasks.
+Certification as a radiologic technologist is an excellent way of demonstrating to future potential employers that you are trained and capable of completing your assigned medical tasks.

-Certification exams are managed by the American Registry of Radiologic Technologists (ARRT) and there are many specialized certifications available.
-You can certify in anything from mammography to bone densitometry to radiation therapy through the ARRT program, and each certification opens additional employment possibilities within the medical field.
+American Registry of Radiologic Technologists (ARRT) manages certification exams, and many specialized certifications are available.
+You can certify in anything from mammography to bone densitometry to radiation therapy through the ARRT program, and each accreditation opens additional employment possibilities within the medical field.
 Choose the area that interests you most.

-Most applicants begin with the Radiography exam and certification and pursue additional specializations later in their career.
+Most applicants begin with the Radiography certification and then pursue additional specializations later in their career.

 Those seeking additional certification as an MRI technologist can pursue the optional certification exam offered by the American Registry of Magnetic Resonance Imaging Technologists (ARMRIT).